-Camila Suárez Alcántara is an associate at Carey, and her practice focuses on life sciences, biotechnology and public law, advising companies on issues related to the pharmaceutical, cosmetics and medical technology industry.
-In 2018, she participated in the Linkage Program at Yale University in the U.S. Camila graduated from Universidad Diego Portales' Law School and holds a degree in Regulatory Aspects of Medicines, Cosmetics, Medical Devices and Disinfectants from the School of Chemical and Pharmaceutical Sciences of Universidad de Chile.
+Camila Suárez is an associate at Carey, and her practice focuses on life sciences, biotechnology and public law; advising companies on issues related to the pharmaceutical, cosmetics and medical technology industry.
+In 2018, she participated in the Linkage Program at Yale University in the USA.

+Camila graduated from Universidad Diego Portales' Law School and holds a degree in Regulatory Aspects of Medicines, Cosmetics, Medical Devices and Disinfectants from Universidad de Chile.